At least 12 credits from the following courses:

 PUAD 745 - Strategy, Collaboration, & Communication (4)

-Students learn to think strategically about leading organizations operating in a competitive political environment where collaboration is required to advance the organizational mission.
-The course focuses on using strategic and network management concepts and tools to improve organizational performance.
+Students learn to think strategically about leading organizations operating in a public environment where collaboration is required to achieve organizational goals.
+The course focuses on using strategic and network management concepts and tools to improve organizational performance and advance the public interest.
 The importance of strategically managing organizational communication is also examined.
 Finally, students develop skills for effectively communicating strategic planning methods, approaches, and decisions with colleagues, elected officials, the media, and the public.

 PUAD 750 - Leading Government & Nonprofit Organizations (4)